Phase I: Initial Review

-Program Development will analyze the MAQ in detail, assess your proposal in light of the minimum requirements and management qualifications, perform full scale due diligence and track record review, and prepare a written recommendation to the Investment Committee of SBA’s Investment Division (composed of senior members of the Division).
+The Office of Program Development will analyze the MAQ in detail, assess your proposal in light of the minimum requirements and management qualifications, perform full scale due diligence and track record review, and prepare a written recommendation to the Investment Committee of SBA’s Office of Investment & Innovation.

 FAQ: How long will it take before we get a decision?